RhythmusByte/FFC-Projects/README.md

 # fCC-Projects
-This repository contains the projects from my fCC learnings.
+This repository contains the projects that were given by [freeCodeCamp](https://www.freecodecamp.org).

 ---